 -

 Bind the OpenVPN tunnel to a logical interface and assign routes so traffic to the remote network flows through the VPN.
-F5 client vpn setup and usage guide for secure remote access with BIG-IP APM SSL VPN and client software
+Ubiquiti edgerouter x site to site vpn 2026

 -